 How to freeze columns

-In this guide, you will get a quick overview of how to freeze the first (or multiple) columns in Excel.
+This guide will give you a quick overview of how to freeze the first (or multiple) columns in Excel.

 How to freeze the first column